 Smart home systems are on the way to becoming as commonplace as smartphones by 2025, according to a recent survey commissioned by Intel Corporation.
-A new player in the home luxury space was poised to launch a one of a kind IoT enabled system to capitalise on the smart home revolution.
+A new player in the home luxury space was poised to launch an IoT enabled system to capitalise on the smart home revolution.
 Tismo was entrusted with the development of the mobile app that would form the heart of the system.

 The mobile app would need to be run on both Android and iOS and would have to communicate with the IoT enabled device, via cloud.
 It was also critical to deliver a memorable user experience.
 Additionally, the speed of development and low cost of development were crucial to retain the market advantage.
 Without prior expertise in mobile app development, the client looked to Tismo to don the role of technology consultant and service provider.

 The biggest challenge for the Tismo team was the constantly evolving nature of the requirements, due to the system prototype still being under development.
 This resulted in frequent addition and removal of features in the app.
 Moreover, the unavailability of a reliable firmware resulted in delays in testing of newly implemented features in the app.

 The IoT devices were designed to operate in two modes.
 The Access Point (AP) mode was used to provision the IoT devices.
 In this mode, the mobile app would communicate directly with the IoT device.
 This was done by connecting the mobile device to the Wi-Fi hotspot of the IoT device and configuring users, preferences and network access.
 REST APIs using HTTP was used to facilitate communication between the mobile app and the server on the IoT device.